TSP SAFETYNET SYSTEM

-While the TSP SafetyNET newsletter does not tell you immediately when to get out as the markets start to decline, the loss is typically minor compared to a buy and hold strategy.
+While the TSP SafetyNET program does not immediately move funds out as the markets start to decline, the loss is typically minor compared to a buy and hold strategy.
+TSP SafetyNET program managers have a system to identify when it is time to move from high risk and move to safety.
 If you experience a small loss (as an example, 5% off the high) it is much easier to recover from that loss than if your portfolio experiences a high loss (20-50%) before the market starts moving up again.
 Recovery is much more difficult with large losses because the profits required to recover from the large loss must be significantly larger just to get back to where you started.

-After a significant loss you are digging out of a hole using a small shovel which will require more work to recover.
-For instance, when you experience a 50% loss in managing your TSP then you will need a 100% gain to get back to where you began.
+Many TSP participants have found that after a significant loss they feel they are digging out of a hole using a small shovel.
+This requires more work to recover.
+For instance, when experiencing a 50% loss in your TSP – your account will need a 100% gain to get back to where your TSP began before the loss.

 TSP SafetyNet safeguards your TSP